zhenyuanlu/zhenyuanlu.github.io/home.md

 <!-- Using background and experience working in Biomedical sciences and data science fields over the last 10 years.
 I weave healthcare and machine learning concepts together.
 Prior to NEU, I worked as a research scientist with biotech and personal care companies and helped holds patents on disease diagnosis and healthcare inventions funded by the government and institutions.

-I am actively contributing to open source projects on R/Python tutorial, data visualization, and machine learning.
-When I am not at work, I am a photographer with my own studio taking photos included but not limited to human-beings, driver-only road trips, etc. -->
+I also actively contribute to open-source projects, focusing on R/Python tutorials, data viz, and machine learning.
+Outside of work, I am a passionate photographer with my own studio, capturing a diverse range of subjects including portrait, scenic road trips, etc. -->

 <p>
 <span class="social-buttons">